OSDC-Code-Maven/osdc-2023-03-azrieli/README.md

 * Follow my projects
 * Follow each other's projects.

-* Convert more organizations to yaml files.
+* Convert 5 more organizations to yaml files.
-* Collect more organizations
+* Find more organizations.
+* Write a blog post (tag with #osdc, notes, links, etc.)
+* Send a PR to add your blog post to your JSON file.

+* Dead-line: 2023.03.21 midnight.

+## Next:

 ## Session 3 2023.03.23 13:30-14:30

 * Create Github pages.
     * Markdown.

 * Introduce git client.
     * Setup local git configure, clone, add, commit, etc.

 * Video 1: Ran Moshe

+## Assignmenr 3

 * Create a web site using GitHub pages, with cv, image, projects.
 Link to the course site, link to your blog.
 Explain why linking and the anchors are important.